Nothing brings fun back to smartphones with the CMF Phone 1

 Like the Nothing Phone 2, the CMF Phone 1 is available for purchase through the company’s beta program in the United States.
 It’s only sold in one configuration: 8GB of RAM with 128GB of storage.
 Even though Phone 1 is offered in four colors: Black, Orange, Light Green, and Blue, you don’t have to be married to your first decision.
 Each color is available as a case for an additional $35.
 Unlike traditional phone cases, these are more like shells, acting as the back of the phone, complete with screws and color-matched SIM card trays.
 Stands, lanyards, and a wallet case can be purchased for $25 each.

 As Phone 1 hasn’t received a full US release from the start, carrier support is a question.
 I had no issues with T-Mobile in the United States and experienced great coverage and speeds.
-AT&T and Verizon usually have issues with overseas releases, so I could call your carrier before buying and ensure the Phone 1 will be supported.
+AT&T and Verizon will be limited to 4G and require you to whitelist your IMEI before it can join the network, so I would call ahead before putting my SIM in the Phone 1.

 Specifications